-- Raducu Chioveanu achieved his NVQ level 3 and 4 certificates on the M4 project, where we’re supporting client Balfour Beatty Vinci JV.
+- Raducu Chioveanu and ganger Martin Kelly achieved their NVQ level 3 and 4 certificates on the M4 project, where we’re supporting client Balfour Beatty Vinci JV.

 - Earthworks ganger on the M4 smart motorway Gigi Falcan passed his NVQ level 3 in February 2021.

 - Apprentice Benjamin Moore completed his level 2 and 3 NVQ in Framework at Sellafield.